mikeplate/ubuntu-admin/README.md

 Immediately after installing a new server, the following command can be used to setup a new web server:

-sudo setup-nginx-ruby.sh
+sudo nginx-setup.sh

 It will setup the following components:

 - Nginx
 - Passenger
 - Ruby
-- Sinatra
+- Sinatra and a few other gems
 - Add a default site with server name "localhost"

 ## Add a new site to the web server

-sudo add-nginx-ruby.sh company-site companydomainname.com
+sudo nginx-add-ruby.sh company-site companydomainname.com

 This script takes two arguments: